jjtroiano0272/react-dev-portfolio/README.md

 - [ ] MUI options menu needs to register a click on the element if it's ON THE SAME BLOCK, not JUST the text element.
 - [ ] Light/Dark mode consistency & styling
 - [ ] ContactForm: when data in any field using previous data as completion, it applies a bg-color to it.
 I want it to NOT have a color.
+- [ ] Mobile formatting is alright.
+Desktop formatting is completely busted.

 ## Sources/Thanks to